cloudmesh-community/fa19-516-144/project/report.md

 $ cms help
 ```

-Assuming you have an RSA private-public key pair with PEM or SSH format located
+Assuming you have an RSA private-public key pair located at `~/.ssh/id_rsa` and
-at `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` you can execute the following.
+`~/.ssh/id_rsa.pub` with PEM or SSH encoding you can execute the following.

 ```bash
 $ cms config secinit